SimbaService/Simba/client/README.md

 SimbaNoteApp Setup
 --------------------
-Open a new Android project with SimbaNoteApp.
+Open a new Android project with SimbaNoteApp and create a dependency to SimbaClientLib.

-Create a dependency to SimbaClientLib.
+Note that GUI for setting Simba Cloud Host Name may not work correctly.

 Starting SimbaContentService
 ----------------------